 They leave the restaurant separately.
 Back home, Willy realizes that his life insurance (twenty thousand dollars) would set Biff up in his new business.
 "That boy-" he cries out, "that boy is going to be magnificent!"
 He leaves the house and crashes the car, killing himself.
-In the epilogue, Linda weeps: "I can't understand it....
-He only needed a little salary."
+In the epilogue, Linda stands at Willy's grave with her sons and Willy's only friend, their neighbor Charley: "I can't understand it," she laments.
+"He only needed a little salary."
 "No man only needs a little salary," Charley replies.
 Miller himself called the play a tragedy-one about "the common man," who is "as apt a subject for tragedy in its highest sense as kings were," because the psychology of all men is the same.
-In this psychological tragedy, Miller adds, the "tragic feeling is evoked in us when we are in the presence of a character who is ready to lay down his life, if need be, to secure ... his 'rightful' position in his society. ...
-There are among us today, as there always have been, those who act against the scheme of things that degrades them."
-Twentieth-century capitalism degrades Willy: "The competition is maddening!" he complains at the play's beginning, but his battle against it is doomed to catastrophe.
+In this psychological tragedy, Miller adds, the "tragic feeling is evoked in us when we are in the presence of a character who is ready to lay down his life, if need be, to secure . . . his 'rightful' position in his society. . . .
+There are among us today, as there always have been, those who act against the scheme of things that degrades them."23 Twentiethcentury capitalism degrades Willy: "The competition is maddening!" he complains at the play's beginning, but his efforts to resist the market are doomed.